glassnotes/Caspar/README.md

 into the indicated modes of an SU(_n_) transformation, and multiplying them together from top to bottom of the list (with each transformation added to the product on the right, e.g. _U_ = _U_<sub>45</sub> _U_<sub>34</sub>...).

-## Important note
+## Important usage notes

+At the time of writing...
-At the current time, Caspar works well for up to about _n_ = 10, if the matrix is a Haar-random, dense special unitary.
-After this point, it begins to suffer from issues due to precision.
-However, for sparser matrices, e.g. the m-qubit Paulis, it has seen success for up to 6 qubits (n = 2^6 = 64, and this is just as high as I tested).
+- For sparser matrices, such as the _m_-qubit Paulis, Caspar has seen good success up to 6 qubits (n = 2^6 = 64, and this is just as high as I tested).
+- For denser Haar-random unitaries, Caspar works well for up to about _n_ = 10 before it begins to suffer from issues due to numerical precision.
+You can use the function `sun_reconstruction` to compare the original matrix to the one reconstructed by the parameters that Caspar outputs (see below).

 ## Usage (detailed)